gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_upgrade_02_in_settings.jpg)

-You will be taken to the DAO page with events.
+You will be taken to the DAO tab with events.

 ![](../images/gosh_web_upgrade_03_proposal.jpg)